 AVA Receptions: Every judged show has a reception.
 AVA receptions are always open to the public.
 Cash awards along with a ribbon are presented to the winning artists at the reception.
 If the artist is not present he/she will receive their cash award by mail within 15 days.
 The ribbon remains with the artwork in the gallery until the next show.
 AVA receptions also provide an opportunity for all AVA artists to get together to visit, discuss art, their families, life in the North Woods and just about anything else that happens to come up.

-2019 Holiday Gift Shop: This year, the AVA Gallery is also is hosting a Holiday Gift Shop.
+Holiday Gift Shop: For the past several years, the AVA Gallery has hosted a Holiday Gift Shop.
 Participation in the Gift Shop is only available to AVA members.

 Art in the Library: AVA also coordinates the Antigo Art in the Library program.
 We provide artists who work with the library staff to assist in displaying and changing-out artwork several times a year.
 You do not need to be an AVA member to display your work in the Library.
 If you are interested, you can download the Art in the Library exhibit form here.

 AVA Meetings: AVA members meet at a local restaurant for an informal dinner meeting the fourth Wednesday of the month at 6:30 pm.
-Please check our AVA Events page for up to date information.
+NOTE: For any number of reasons this schedule can change.
+Please scroll to the bottom of our AVA Events page for up to date information.

 Community Benefits: Your AVA membership offers, not only AVA artists, but all area artists several benefits.
 Funds generated by dues-paying artists has allowed AVA to. . .

 Provide a learning experience for artists at all levels

 Host judged shows with cash awards

 Contribute to Art in the Library through a cash donation to the Library Foundation